This herbaceous perennial can be grown in the garden, against the fence, up a trellis, or in a pot as needs be.

 These are basically small tubers that will produce a complete plant and rhizome in one season.

-6 Aerial Bulbs – (Autumn Winter only)
+6 Aerial Bulbs – (for Spring sowing)